vendure-ecommerce/storefront-qwik-starter/README.md

 Make sure that your vendure instance is accessible and not being blocked by a firewall for example.

-If you see a message on signup "Account registration is not supported by the demo Vendure instance.
+If you see a message on signup "Account registration is not supported by the demo Geneway instance.
 In order to use it, please connect to your own local / production instance."
 This is simply a static message, it is not doing any actual check.
 Simply remove this message.
 To connect to your vendure instance simply set the .env variables to point to your vendure setup.

 ### What payment systems are supported?